Mark Knowles: Team Competitions

 Knowles was a standout at UCLA for three years, earning All-American honors in singles and doubles before turning pro in 1991.

 Representing the Bahamas, Knowles competed in five consecutive Olympic Games (1992-2008) and is his country's all-time leader in Davis Cup wins, playing in 29 ties.
 He received the prestigious Davis Cup Commitment Award from ITF president Francesco Ricci Bitti at the All England Club in 2014.

 In World TeamTennis, Knowles was the captain of the Sacramento Capitals for 10 years, picking up three Male MVP Awards.
 His team won championships in 2002 and 2007.

 Post career

-After he finished coaching Mardy Fish, Knowles went on to coach many other top players, including top 10 player Jack Sock and top 3 player Milos Raonic.
-As of 2021, he is not actively coaching and is running a tennis academy in the Bahamas.
+After he finished coaching Mardy Fish, Knowles went on to coach several players, including Jack Sock and Milos Raonic.
+As of 2021, he was not actively coaching and was running a tennis academy in the Bahamas.
 He also usually plays exhibitions in the Bahamas for fundraising.

-Since 2013, Knowles has worked on-air for Tennis Channel, providing in-match commentary, courtside interviews and tournament desk analysis.
+Since 2013, Knowles has worked on-air for American TV Tennis Channel, providing in-match commentary, courtside interviews and tournament desk analysis.

+He started coaching Jessica Pegula in 2024 together with Mark Merklein.